cylondata/cylon/README.md

 # Cylon
 Optimized dataflow operations

-1. More detailed of of twisterx
+1. More detailed of of cylon
 2. Compling
    Install OpenMPI
    Requirements